Poikilos/io_import_x/README.md

   (obviously verts and faces but also uv, armatures, weights, normals).
 * Import .x in binary format [not yet implemented]

+Known Issues:
+Tasks left undone are complex, so pull requests will probably be the only way to resolve them.
+- Bones or models may not be reoriented from y-up to z-up and other similar issues such as bones rotated incorrectly may occur where the x file differs from Blender geometry.
+Since one file may differ from another, how to deal with this consistently is unknown.
+- Animations aren't imported.
+The bones would have to be imported correctly (see issue above) first.
+Then, pose frames would have to be added to the bones (accounting for whether bones have parents which would make animations relative).
+Importing a keyframe on every frame may be the only way (but good enough--you can always remove some manually to improve the animation).

 -littleneo and Poikilos

 ## License
 This project is distributed under the GNU General Public License v3 (see